FreaktheBear/TelescopeGOTO/README.md

 ## Components Used

 1. Raspberry Pi 4B with RPI Bookworm OS and Stellarium; I used a Raspberry Pi 4B as I want to make the whole setup portable and have the serial connection from the GPIO to the Pi Pico GPIO.
 The Raspberry Pi 4B also communicates with a GPS module to provide location services for Stellarium without the need for an internet connection.
-See the following instructions on how to install Stellarium on Bookworm via the official Stellarium Ubuntu PPA https://github.com/Stellarium/stellarium/discussions/3943
+See the following instructions on how to install Stellarium on Bookworm via the official Stellarium Ubuntu PPA: https://github.com/Stellarium/stellarium/discussions/3943
+As described in the discussion, Bookworm has to be set from Wayland to X11, and Stellarium can only be started via the terminal.
 2. NEO-7 u-blox GPS; First I tried to use the NEO-6 but could hardly get a fix with these devices which ended in a lot of frustration.
 The NEO-7 performs way better. https://www.jaycar.co.nz/arduino-compatible-gps-receiver-module/p/XC3710 The GPS has a USB serial UART and a PIN based UART.
 In this way the USB connection can be used to provide GPS services to the RPI 4B, and the PIN connection can be utilized for the serial connection to the Pico.
 Make sure that you install GPSD services on Bookworm so that there is a GPS daemon running which can be accessed by Stellarium.
 Type: "sudo apt install -y gpsd gpsd-clients" in a terminal session.
 Edit the file /etc/default/gpsd with the following settings:
 ```
  # Devices gpsd should collect to at boot time.